vsoch/gcloud-actions/gsutil/README.md

-# GitHub Action for Google Cloud
+# GitHub Action for Gsutil

-The GitHub Actions for [Google Cloud Platform](https://cloud.google.com/) and wraps the [gcloud SDK](https://cloud.google.com/sdk/) to enable common Google Cloud commands.
-This is a thin wrapper around the `gcloud` utility.
+The GitHub Actions for [gsutil](https://cloud.google.com/storage/docs/gsutil) are provided here.

 ## Usage

-An example workflow to list clusters on Google Cloud Platform:
+An example workflow to list the contents of a bucket:

 ```
-workflow "Run gcloud command" {
+workflow "Run gsutil command" {
   on = "push"
-  resolves = "GCP List Clusters"
+  resolves = "List Bucket"
 }

 action "GCP Authenticate" {